trixi-framework/tutorial-2021-icosahom/unstructured_tutorial/exercises_unstructured_quad.md

 on the control file see the [HOHQMesh documentation](https://trixi-framework.github.io/HOHQMesh/).

 Open the file `box_with_object.control` provided in this tutorial.
 To begin we note that blank space or anything after a `%` is ignored by HOHQMesh at readin.
-The first three block of information are wraped within a `CONTROL_INPUT` environment block as they define the core components of the quadrilateral mesh that will be generated.
+The first three block of information are wrapped within a `CONTROL_INPUT` environment block as they define the core components of the quadrilateral mesh that will be generated.

 The first block of information in `RUN_PARAMETERS` is